 LIQUIDITY AND CAPITAL RESOURCES

 Cash and Marketable Securities

-At March 31, 2004, we had cash, cash equivalents and current and non-current investments totaling approximately \$212.1 million.
+At March 31, 2005, we had cash, cash equivalents and current and non-current investments totaling approximately \$157.9 million.
 Our investments consist almost entirely of highly liquid, interest bearing debt securities.
-We believe that our cash and marketable securities are sufficient to finance our operations and capital expenditures in the short term.
-However, given the significant level of liquid assets and our objective to grow by acquisitions and alliances, our financial position and future financial results could change significantly if we were to use a significant portion of our liquid assets.